Dan-Mach/Dan-Mach/README.md

 # 👋 Hi, I'm Mach

-🚀 Developer passionate about building efficient, powerful, and creative software — from chess engines to blockchain smart contracts.
+🚀 Developer passionate about building efficient, powerful, and creative software — from chess engines to website.

 ---